 There are three ways to add products:

-- On Mac or PC - this is great for sales with a few products.
+- Adding products individually - this is great for sales with a few products.

-- Import a CSV spreadsheet - this is great for sales with a large amount of products
+- Import a CSV spreadsheet - this is great for sales with a large number of products

 - Duplicate an existing price book - this helps you to run custom pricing for a number of stores, or different groups.

-- In the search bar, type the name or SKU of each product you want to add.
+1. In the Add from catalog search bar, type the name or SKU of each product you want to add

-Each product will be added to your price book with its current supply price and retail price, as well as loyalty amount if you're using Vend's loyalty program.
+Each product will be added to your price book with its current supply price and retail price, as well as loyalty amount if you're using Retail POS loyalty.

 Adjust the pricing